 This approach should be applied to foreign offenders too.
-Its adoption requires the rejection of the assumption that imprisonment, often coupled with expulsion, is the only appropriate sentence for foreign offenders convicted of all but the most minor offences.
+(Rule 14.1) Its adoption requires the rejection of the assumption that imprisonment, often coupled with expulsion, is the only appropriate sentence for foreign offenders convicted of all but the most minor offences.
 If foreign offenders are routinely considered for the full range of sentences, this danger can be minimised.

 Although foreign offenders should be considered for the same range of sentences as national offenders, it should also be borne in mind, that sentences may have a harsher impact on foreign offenders, both in terms of their experience in prison and as regards their possibilities for social reintegration.
 This should be taken into consideration when the type or quantum of the sentence is being determined.
 Pre-sentence information required by Rule 14.2 will enable the judicial authorities to make informed judgement on these factors.
+States in which courts do not routinely use sentence reports, should thus be encouraged to do so especially in the case of foreign offenders.

 Sentencing authorities should also bear in mind that member states have ratified bilateral and multilateral treaties to facilitate the transfer of sentenced persons to states with which they have legal and social links.
-As these transfer mechanisms enable sentenced persons to serve both custodial and non-custodial sentences in their own community, this should further encourage judicial authorities to consider the fullest range of sanctioning options.
+(See Rules 10 and 39) As these transfer mechanisms enable sentenced persons to serve both custodial and non-custodial sentences in their own community, this should further encourage judicial authorities to consider the fullest range of sanctioning options.

-In reality, sentences may have a devastating impact on the children of offenders.
+In reality, sentences may have a devastating impact on the children and other dependants of offenders.
 This is particularly true of foreign offenders who may be the primary carers for their children.
-The Convention on the rights of the child requires that the best interests of the child be considered in all official decisions that may affect them.
-Therefore their interests should also be borne in mind when their foreign parents are sentenced (Rule 14.4).
+The UN Convention on the Rights of the Child requires that the best interests of the child be considered in all official decisions that may affect them.
+Therefore, their interests should also be borne in mind when their foreign parents are sentenced (Rule 14.3).